Boundedness of elliptic Calabi-Yau varieties with a rational section: Introduction

 \subsection{Boundedness for elliptic Calabi--Yau varieties}

-A now classical result due to Beauville and Bogomolov,~\cite{MR730926}, shows that, up to an \'etale cover, every smooth variety with numerically trivial canonical class can be decomposed into a product of abelian, hyperk\"ahler, and Calabi--Yau manifolds.
-A smooth projective variety $Y$ is Calabi--Yau if it is simply connected, $K_Y \sim 0$ and $H^i(Y, \mathcal{O}_Y)=0$ for $0<i<\dim Y$.
+A now classical result due to Beauville and Bogomolov,~\cite{MR730926}, shows that, up to an \'etale cover, every smooth proper variety with numerically trivial canonical class can be decomposed into a product of abelian, hyperk\"ahler, and Calabi--Yau manifolds.
+A smooth proper variety $Y$ is Calabi--Yau if it is simply connected, $K_Y \sim 0$ and $H^i(Y, \mathcal{O}_Y)=0$ for $0<i<\dim Y$.

-While we know that in any fixed dimension $n\geq 2$, there exists infinitely many algebraic families of abelian or algebraic hyperk\"ahler manifolds, Calabi--Yau varieties constitute a large class of K-trivial varieties for which boundedness is still a hard unresolved question. \begin{question} Fix $n \in \mathbb{N}$.
-Are $n$-dimensional Calabi--Yau manifolds bounded? \end{question}
+While we know that in any fixed dimension $d\geq 2$, there exists infinitely many algebraic families of abelian or algebraic hyperk\"ahler manifolds, Calabi--Yau varieties constitute a large class of K-trivial varieties for which boundedness is still a hard unresolved question. \begin{question} Fix $d \in \mathbb{N}$.
+Are $d$-dimensional Calabi--Yau manifolds bounded? \end{question}

-The only known affirmative answer to the above question is due to Gross,~\cite{MR1272978}, who proved that boundedness holds for Calabi--Yau threefolds carrying an elliptic fibration, up to birational equivalence.
-This is in opposition to the two-dimensional case: in fact, there exist infinitely many algebraic families of elliptic K3 surfaces.
-Starting from dimension three, theoretical physicists have formulated the expectation, based on the known examples, that Calabi--Yau manifolds with sufficiently large Picard number may be modified birationally to obtain a model that is endowed with a fibration to a lower dimensional variety.
-In view of this, then, proving boundedness results for elliptically fibered Calabi--Yau manifolds would provide an important step towards answering Question~\ref{cy.probl}, as it would show that the Picard number can be bounded from above.
+The only known affirmative answer to the above question is due to Gross,~\cite{MR1272978}, who proved that boundedness holds for projective Calabi--Yau threefolds carrying an elliptic fibration, up to birational equivalence.
+Recently, Gross's results was strengthened, by the third-named author together with Filipazzi and Hacon~\cite{2112.01352}, to show that projective elliptic Calabi--Yau threefolds are actually bounded.
+These results are in opposition to the two-dimensional case: in fact, there exist infinitely many algebraic families of elliptic K3 surfaces.
+Starting from dimension three, theoretical physicists have formulated the expectation, based on the known examples, that Calabi--Yau manifolds with sufficiently large Picard number may be modified birationally to obtain a model that is endowed with a fibration to a lower dimensional variety, see~\cite{Anderson2017}*{Conjecture, page~27}.
+In view of this, then, proving boundedness results for elliptically fibred Calabi--Yau manifolds would provide an important step towards answering Question~\ref{cy.probl}, as it would show that the Picard number can be bounded from above.

 It is not hard to show that if we require the presence of a section, already in the case of elliptic K3 surfaces, it is possible to construct polarizations with bounded volume, thus proving boundedness for this class of K3 surfaces.
 The main goal of this paper is to prove the following generalization to arbitrary dimension of this phenomenon.